chasewoodford/chasewoodford.com_v5/src/blog/audio-codecs-containers-beginners/index.md

 <h4 id="tidbits">Tidbits and Talking Points</h4>

-Need a conversational ice breaker or something to wow the crowd?
+Need a conversational icebreaker or something to wow the crowd?
 Try one of these.

 Codec stands for <b>co</b>der/<b>dec</b>oder.